 Clinical trial safety data provides insight into the compound’s tolerability:

-The most commonly reported side effects in the RECONNECT trials were nausea (occurring in 40% of subjects vs. 13% placebo) and flushing (20% vs. 2% placebo).
-A 2021 safety analysis in Drug Safety noted that nausea was typically mild-to-moderate and decreased with repeated use.
+The most commonly reported side effects in the RECONNECT trials were nausea (occurring in approximately 40% of subjects vs. 13% placebo), facial flushing (20% vs. 2% placebo), and headache (11%).
+A comprehensive pharmacotherapy evaluation published in Expert Opinion on Pharmacotherapy in 2023 concluded that bremelanotide appears moderately safe and well-tolerated, with nausea typically mild-to-moderate and decreasing with repeated use (Cipriani et al., 2023).

-Skin hyperpigmentation, a concern with earlier melanocortan analogues, was minimal with PT-141 due to reduced MC1R activity.
-A 2023 dermatological assessment found no significant tanning effects with clinical dosing.
+Skin hyperpigmentation, a concern with earlier melanocortin analogues like Melanotan II, was minimal with PT-141 due to reduced MC1R activity.
+Clinical dosing at the approved 1.75 mg subcutaneous dose showed no significant tanning effects.

 Current Research Directions